A GREAT NIGHTMARE,

 And wake.

 Today I think this dream had a second lesson: how geeks can flourish socially.
-Just showing you're aware you're acting weird reassures others--at least in a city like San Francisco, with lots of crazies on the streets.
+Just show you're aware you're acting weird--it reassures others, at least in a city like San Francisco, with lots of kooks on the streets.
 Big-city people care less what you do than that you consider their feelings about it.
-I've found I can get away with almost any behavior as long as I talk about it, make it seem under control--even if it's not.
+I've found I can get away with almost any behavior as long as I frame it, comment on it, make it seem under control--even if it's not.
+Because meta-comments work nearly as well on humans as on nightmares.
+Similar beasts!

-LISTS AND LINKS: dream advice - dreams on dreams - nightmares - dreamwork - dreams of teaching and school - autism - disability and stigmatization - outsiders and outcasts - sociological dreams -
+LISTS AND LINKS: dream advice - dreams on dreams - nightmares - dreamwork - dreams of teaching and school - autism - disability and stigmatization - outsiders and outcasts - transcendent dreams - sociological dreams

 World Dream Bank homepage - Art gallery - New stuff - Introductory sampler, best dreams, best art - On dreamwork - Books